 A 1st class ticket is 177 lei (37 Euros), but I strongly recommend it since you’ll appreciate the extra space and leg room for such a long ride.
 Just know that not all trains have 1st class carts.

 But you also have other options, like the Astra Trans Carpatic train that offers really good sleeping coaches, with WiFi, included food and other goodies.

 This is a night train only, but it’s really good – and you can check it out here.
 A sleeping cart is 250 lei (50 Euros) though… so a bit more expensive, but at least you get a bed.

 The good thing about traveling by train on this route is that you will get some breathtaking views of the Danube when you’ll be passing by it, views that make this journey even more enjoyable.
 Of course, this only goes if you’re traveling during the day!

 Bucharest to Timisoara by bus

-I am sure that there are even more options available, but in order to find out about them, you’d have to visit the various bus stations in Bucharest – not the easiest way to do it.
+I am sure that there are even more options available from other companies, but in order to find out about them, you’d have to visit the various bus stations in Bucharest or in Timisoara, depending where your starting point is.

 Bucharest to Timisoara by car